massoncheg/forgejo-docs/docs/user/packages/cran.md

      https://forgejo.example.com/api/packages/testuser/cran/bin?platform=windows&rversion=4.2
 ```

-If you are using 2FA or OAuth use a personal access token instead of the password.
+If you are using 2FA or OAuth, use a personal access token instead of the password.

 You cannot publish a package if a package of the same name and version already exists.
 You must delete the existing package first.